 - Cancer Screening Could Save Your Life.
 Skin cancer is the most prevalent form of cancer in America.
 It is also the most easily treatable, but only if it is diagnosed early.

-Benefits of Seeing a Dermatologist
+What are the Benefits of Seeing a Dermatologist?

 Why see a dermatologist?
-Consider these benefits:
+Consider these amazing benefits!